ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 - Check for the minimal component configuration required to run tracking

 - Power Button may not be required for it to work
-- Battery is required
+- Battery is not required but there can be loss of tracking if USB voltage is unstable
 - Check if battery can be bypassed with direct voltage to the pins
+- Absolutely needs the Touchpad board for it to work

 ## Software

 - Doesn't require Dongle.
 Works over USB
 - While using USB, lower quality cables will result in tracking losses or no tracking at all
 - Works best with Dongle
-- Make sure activateMultipleDrivers" : true is inside steamvr.vrsettings

 ## Mechanical